Felix Wellschmied

 joint with Antonia Díaz and Álvaro Jañez.

-When mobility between locations is frictional, a person's economic well-being is partially determined by her place of birth.
-Using a life cycle model of mobility, we find that search frictions are the main impairment to the mobility of young people in Spain, and these frictions are particularly strong in economically distressed locations.
-As a result, being born in a high-unemployment urban area carries with it a large welfare penalty.
-Less stable jobs, slower skill accumulation, lower average wages, and fewer possibilities for geographic mobility all contribute to these welfare losses.
-Paying transfers to people in distressed economic locations decreases these welfare losses without large adverse effects on mobility.
-In contrast, policies that encourage people to move to low-unemployment urban areas increase these welfare losses and fail to meaningfully increase mobility towards these more successful locations.
+When locations differ in the opportunities they offer their residents and mobility between them is frictional, a person's economic well-being is partially determined by her place of birth.
+Using a life cycle model of mobility, we find that differences in opportunities across locations in Spain result mainly from (a) differences in the speed of skill accumulation, (b) differences in job stability and job opportunities, and (c) possibilities for geographic mobility.
+Search frictions are the main impairment to the mobility of young people while fixed mobility costs are the main impairment for the elderly.
+Paying transfers to people in distressed economic locations decreases welfare dispersion across urban areas without large adverse effects on mobility.
+In contrast, several policies that encourage people to move to low-unemployment locations increase welfare dispersion and fail to meaningfully increase mobility towards these more successful locations.

 Work in progress: